halo/datanorm/README.md

 # About this Rubygem

-What you find here is the minimal Ruby code required to parse and loop over the content of a Datanorm file and works with both version 4 and 5.
+What you find here is the minimal Ruby code required to parse and loop over the content of a Datanorm file and works predominantly with version 4.
+Version 5 support is not fully implemented.

 It does not cover all features that Datanorm has, but it supports everything to get you started with the most common data attributes.